SiteGround WordPress Hosting Review

 You’ve mentioned that you himself are no longer using SiteGround, why?

 I figured out that my site had outgrown the SiteGround shared WordPress hosting environment and I can’t afford to pay $60 monthly for SiteGround’s Cloud hosting or 300% higher amount of my existing GoGeek plan, which was $14.95 a month.
 That’s why I switched to MediaTemple at that time, which used to charge $30 a month for hosting all my WordPress sites.

 So would you recommend SiteGround for my WordPress sites?

 Absolutely, SiteGround WordPress hosting is perfect for WordPress beginners, who had just started exploring WordPress.
-It’s also a perfect hosting for those individual WordPress bloggers who are making a living with WordPress blogs, and are getting monthly traffic of around ~1,00,000.
+It’s also a perfect hosting for those individual WordPress bloggers who are making a living with WordPress blogs and are getting monthly traffic of around ~1,00,000.

-For those who are planning to switching to SiteGround, and have got any doubts related to their services, feel free to ask your questions in the comments below.
+For those who are planning to switch to SiteGround, and have got any doubts related to their services, feel free to ask your questions in the comments below.
 If you had used, SiteGround WordPress hosting in the past, don’t forget to add your reviews or feedback below.